beyond2013/ProgIntro/CCharactersNStrings.md

 The order of the two statements in the else portion of the if statement causes reverse to walk to the terminating null character of the string before a character is printed.
 As the recursive calls are completed, the characters are output in reverse order.

-[See Programming Example - 7.
-Function fgets and putchar]

-[See Programming Example - 7.
-Function fgets and putchar]: #fgetsputs
+[listing-7]: #fgetsputs

 ### Function getchar
-[Example code 8. getchar] uses functions getchar and puts to read characters from the standard input into character array sentence and display the characters as a string.
+[listing-8] uses functions getchar and puts to read characters from the standard input into character array sentence and display the characters as a string.
 Function getchar reads a character from the standard input and returns the character as an integer.
 As you know, function puts takes a string as an argument and displays the string followed by a newline character.
 The program stops inputting characters when either 79 characters have been read or when getchar reads the newline character entered by the user to end the line of text.
 A null character is appended to array sentence so that the array may be treated as a string.
 Then, line 17 uses puts to display the string contained in sentence.

-[See Programming Example - 8.
-Function getchar]

-[See Programming Example - 8.
-Function getchar]: #getchar
+[listing-8]: #getchar

 ### Function sprintf
-[Example code 9. sprintf] uses function sprintf to print formatted data into array s —an array of characters.
+[listing-9] uses function sprintf to print formatted data into array s —an array of characters.
 The function uses the same conversion specifiers as printf.
 The program inputs an int value and a double value to be formatted and printed to array s .
 Array s is the first argument of sprintf . \[Note: If your system supports snprintf\_s, then use that in preference to sprintf .
 If your system doesn’t support snprintf\_s but does support snprintf , then use that in preference to sprintf.\]

-[See Programming Example - 9.
-Function sprintf]

-[See Programming Example - 9.
-Function sprintf]: #sprintf
+[listing-9]: #sprintf

 ### Function sscanf
-[Example code 10. sscanf] uses function sscanf to read formatted data from character array s .
+[listing-10] uses function sscanf to read formatted data from character array s .
 The function uses the same conversion specifiers as scanf .
 The program reads an int and a double from array s and stores the values in x and y , respectively.
 The values of x and y are printed.
 Array s is the first argument of sscanf.

-[See Programming Example - 10.
-Function sscanf]

-[See Programming Example - 10.
-Function sscanf]: #sscanf
+[listing-10]: #sscanf

 ## String-Manipulation Functions of the String-Handling Library
 The string-handling library ( <string.h> ) provides many useful functions for manipulating string data (copying strings and concatenating strings), comparing strings, searching strings for characters and other strings, tokenizing strings (separating strings into logical pieces) and determining the length of strings.
 This section presents the string-manipulation functions of the string-handling library.
 The functions are summarized in table below: